Azure IoT Edge supported systems

 - provides installation packages for them

 - Tier 2 systems can be thought of as compatible with Azure IoT Edge and can be used relatively easily.
-This means that:
+For tier 2 systems:

 - Installation packages for other platforms may work on these platforms